Alberinea/Todo-list/README.md

 Some minor bugs still exist.

-Have learnt a lot from this project.
+Have learned a lot from this project.

 [Live Demo](https://alberinea.github.io/Todo-list/)